codecrafters-io/build-your-own-grep/stage_descriptions/backreferences-01-sb5.md

 ### Tests

-Your program will be executed like this:
+The tester will execute your program like this:

 ```
 $ echo -n "<input>" | ./your_program.sh -E "<pattern>"